8char/AtlasFramework/docs/hooks.md

 # Hooks
-A list of hooks which you can utalise to be able to properly run your addons in accordance with Atlas Library.<br>
+A list of hooks which you can utalise to be able to properly run your addons in accordance with Atlas Framework.<br>
 *🚧 This page is largely incomplete, you can contribute on the repo! 🚧*

 ## AtlasUI.NotificationRemoved <client>CLIENT</client>